IBM is opening up the secrets of AI

 The computing giant is launching a new platform aimed at shining a light on exactly how AI tools such as its iconic Watson platform make the decisions they do.

-The cloud-based Fairness 360 Kit looks to offer an explanation of how AI makes decisions in an effort to help reduce the number of errors and false decisions being made as the technology is adopted by more and more organisations.
+The cloud-based Trust and Transparency capabilities looks to offer an explanation of how AI makes decisions in an effort to help reduce the number of errors and false decisions being made as the technology is adopted by more and more organisations.

 This includes potential bias in policing services using AI, or insurance companies looking for more information into a crime scene.